Migraine Sugar Craving and Sugar Withdrawal Headache

-I have an addiction to sugar.
-Sugar seems to be a trigger, but the more I have documented my cravings, the more I have come to realize the cravings are a symptom of my migraine.
+I have a sugar addiction.
+Sugar seems to be a trigger, but the more I have documented my cravings, the more I realize the cravings are a symptom of my migraine.
 I crave chocolate before a migraine.
 Cravings for sugar and eating distract my mind from the impending doom….migraine hell.
-I used to eat dessert then woke up with a migraine attack thinking the chocolate was my trigger.
-The more research I’ve done, the more I have come to find out that cravings before a migraine are not the trigger but the symptom for what is coming.
-Everyone is different and these are all lessons I’ve learned over my long relationship with migraine.
+I used to eat dessert, then woke up with a migraine attack thinking the chocolate was my trigger.
+The more research I’ve done, the more I have come to find out that cravings before a migraine are not the trigger but the symptom of what is coming.
+Everyone is different, and these are all lessons I’ve learned over my long relationship with migraine.

 Sugar Withdrawal Headache

 Although sugar doesn’t seem to be a direct trigger, sugar withdrawal headache is.
-Because of my addiction to sugar, I get sugar withdrawal headaches which makes it difficult to quit.
+Because of my sugar addiction, I get sugar withdrawal headaches, making it difficult to quit.
 A drop in blood sugar or sudden rise usually triggers a migraine attack for me.
-I need to be cautious not to drink too much coffee or eat too much sugar in order to keep my body consistent.
-Large increases drop, or changes in blood sugar give me a headache.
+I need to be cautious not to drink too much coffee or overeat sugar to keep my body consistent.
+Significant increases, drop, or changes in blood sugar give me a headache.
 By gradually reducing my sugar consumption, I hope to lessen migraine symptoms.

 Living with Migraine

-Yet again, I’m not alone, I’m not crazy, I’m just living with migraine.
-I’m either feeling the effects of a migraine coming, a migraine in full force, or come down after a migraine.
+Yet again, I’m not alone; I’m not crazy; I’m just living with migraine.
+I’m either feeling the effects of a migraine coming, a migraine in full force or coming down after a migraine.
 And the cycle continues.

 During an attack, I mostly dry heave and am so nauseous I have to force myself to eat.
 After an attack, my body is weak and cautious with what I put into it.
-But before a migraine attack, it’s total chocolate and sometimes salty food extravaganza.
+But before a migraine attack, it’s real chocolate and sometimes salty food extravaganza.
 I understand that I should be fueling myself with anti-inflammatory foods and things that will prevent an attack.
-Understanding what my body needs and what my body craves is a mental battle.
+Understanding what my body needs and craves is a mental battle.

-I already have given up alcohol and many foods so when I crave chocolate I eat it.
+I have already given up alcohol and many foods, so when I crave chocolate, I eat it.
 Battling my thoughts about food while knowing that my body will be facing physical pain soon is something I don’t want to do.
 I am gentle with myself.
 If I want to eat a bag of candy, I do.
 I have never been much of a guilty eater.
 I love food too much to be sad about what I ate.
-I make choices with my foods and give into my cravings.
-Deep breathes, some dark chocolate, and some peace before my migraine takes me away.
+I make choices with my nutrition and give in to my cravings.
+Deep breaths, some dark chocolate, and some peace before my migraine takes me away.

 Migraine Sugar Craving

-I have had more than one passionate conversation about how much I love M&Ms, the different types, and how a diet coke with them is like euphoria for me.
-I look forward to each holiday so I can have seasonal types.
+I have had more than one passionate conversation about how much I love M&Ms, the different types, and how a diet coke with them is like euphoria.
+I look forward to each holiday so that I can have seasonal styles.
 Recently, I heard on the radio that M&Ms are the second most addictive food.
-I don’t remember what the first one was because they had me at M&Ms. M&Ms are only the beginning of my problem though.
+I don’t remember what the first one was because they had me at M&M. M&Ms, which is only the beginning of my problem.
 Chewy candy and I go way back.

-I remember for my 15th birthday my friend gave me a balloon with like 3 pounds of chewy candy weighing it down.
+I remember for my 15th birthday; my friend gave me a balloon with like 3 pounds of chewy candy weighing it down.
 I had an ex-boyfriend challenge me to a Sour Patch eating contest.
 We never had the competition, but let’s get real….I would have won.
-I eat fairly healthy and if I cut out sugar I would lose weight and eliminate a trigger for myself but I just can’t.
-In part, because I would love to sit it down and have a drink at the end of a stressful day but it just makes me feel miserable at this point.
-I don’t smoke, I don’t eat fast food, I don’t gamble and I don’t shop for myself.
-How do I relax at the end of a day…I eat candy.
+I eat pretty healthily, and if I cut out sugar, I would lose weight and eliminate a trigger, but I just can’t.
+In part, because I would love to sit down and have a drink at the end of a stressful day, but it just makes me feel miserable at this point.
+I don’t smoke, I don’t eat fast food, I don’t gamble, and I don’t shop for myself.
+How do I relax at the end of the day…I eat candy.

-I’m triggered by soooooo many things and eliminating my one vice just isn’t a priority to me.
+I’m triggered by so many things and eliminating my one vice isn’t my priority.
 So what happens when I don’t have dessert and the next day I wake up with a migraine attack because of the weather change?
 Forget that.
-Give me my candy.
-If that’s the worst thing I’ve done today, I’d say I’m doing pretty good.
-All of this is not mentioning the cravings migraine gives me.
-My husband and I were sure I would be a craving migraine lunatic when I was pregnant but I wasn’t.
+Could you give me my candy?
+If that’s the worst thing I’ve done today, I’m doing pretty good.
+All of this is not to mention the cravings migraine gives me.
+My husband and I were sure I would be a craving migraine lunatic when I was pregnant, but I wasn’t.

-I crave sugar pre migraine way more than any craving I’ve ever had.
-So my cravings and my bad habit are all the same.
+I crave sugar pre-migraine way more than any craving I’ve ever had.
+So my passions and my lousy habit are all the same.
 Sugar!
-I have tried to stop but it just gives me a sugar withdrawal headache.
-Like I said, one day I’ll get there, but it’s not a battle I’m fighting right now.
+I have tried to stop, but it just gives me a sugar withdrawal headache.
+As I said, I’ll get there one day, but it’s not a battle I’m fighting right now.
 What’s your bad habit or craving?
 I can’t be the only one!